orlandoocosta/aws-stepfunctions/Readme.md

 - Create a new file like where it's needed to define `LAMBDA_ENDPOINT=http://host.docker.internal:3001`(eg: aws-stepfunctions-local-credentials.txt) This is needed to run the `docker amazon/aws-stepfunctions-local command`

-- It's needed to add each lambda function to the template.yaml file
+- Each lambda function need to the define in the template.yaml file

 ### Run Step Functions